hpcleuven/VscDocumentation/source/leuven/slurm_specifics.rst

 cores per GPU.
 Similarly, one may specify the (minimum) CPU memory per GPU using the ``--mem-per-gpu`` option.
-In either case, the maximum CPU limits from the table above shall be respected.
+In either case, the maximum CPU resource limits from the table above shall be respected.